The Joys of Learning a Language

 It was a month after the February 27th earthquake in 2010, a tremendous eruption of a volcano in Iceland Eyjafjallajökull, for those who remember, hahaha).
 Up to the week before airplane takeoff, I did not know if I even could.
 Many of the airports in Europe were closed due to excessive smoke and ash of the volcano and of course, in Chile, they were rebuilding the airport Pudahuel, which suffered serious structural damage after the February ‘shake’.

-At that time, I had quit my job to spend a couple of weeks with my family and friends in my hometown Valparaiso gathering information about the imminent move and reading, and learning German.
+At that time, I had quit my job to spend a couple of weeks with my family and friends in my hometown Valparaiso gathering information about the imminent move and reading, and learning a new vocabulary.

 German.
 That language that long before planning that trip to Vienna I had only known of in Falco songs, Rammstein and movies.
 I thought it was funny sounding and incredibly difficult.
-A few of my friends spoke German and I had met many Germans during my time as a volunteer at Hospitality Club.
-Yet how different it is to actually face the language at that first class.
+A few of my friends spoke it and I had met many German speakers during my time as a volunteer at Hospitality Club.
+Yet how different it is to actually face the idiom at that first class.

-But in 2010, two years after the intensive German course, I was serious about learning the language.
+But in 2010, two years after one intensive course, I was serious about learning the language.
 I was going to live in Austria.
 I wanted to study for an Austrian psychology degree.
 I wanted to work and be independent like I was in Chile.
-And for that I needed to master the language.
+And for that I needed to master german.

 It was incredibly hard.
 No words can truly convey how I suffered!
 How many hours I spent crying because I didn’t understand the grammar rules; how I worried because I couldn’t pronounce the words, people didn’t understand me or, even worse, the fact that I didn’t understand what was being said!